Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

 \section{Experimental Evaluation}

 We test and verify the applicability of the proposed framework in different steps of increasing complexity.
 We first validate that our robot can self-improve by deploying it into different unknown environments and measure the gained improvement.
 We then evaluate the effects of forgetting and knowledge transfer when switching deployment between different environments.
-Finally, we conduct an experiment in which the robot learns online during the mission.

-For each experiment, we measure the localisation error in the x-y plane\footnote{The ground truth from the total station only provides translation measurements and does not enable evaluation of correctly estimated orientation.} in mean, median and standard deviation.
+Finally, we conduct an experiment in which the robot learns online during the mission.\\ For each experiment, we measure the localisation error in the x-y plane\footnote{The ground truth from the total station only provides translation measurements and does not enable evaluation of correctly estimated orientation.} in mean, median and standard deviation.
 We also measure the segmentation quality in mean Intersection over Union (mIoU).